Wind-River/vxworks7-ros2-build/README.md

 ROS 2 packages are necessary for running the Turtlebot 3 and example Python and C++ applications.

 This configuration is suited for prototyping and personal use.
-Please refer to the details of each individual ROS 2 package for details on what requirements and terms of use they may have.
+Please refer to the details of each ROS 2 package for details on what requirements and terms of use they may have.

 *NOTE*: ROS 2 is not part of any VxWorks® product.
 If you need help,